Fact checkedFact Checked

 Reservoir

-These patches are made using a 5-tier system with a release liner, contact adhesive, the rate-controlling membrane, drug reservoir, and backing layer.
+These patches are made using a 5-tier system with a release liner, contact adhesive, rate-controlling membrane, drug reservoir, and backing layer.
 If you are not in a hurry, this might be the best transdermal patch for you.
 Patches made using the reservoir system last longer than matrix patches.

 Matrix